coneheadsquid/coneheadsquid-game/README.md

 ### Key Technologies
 - **Godot 4**: Handles game logic, rendering, and interacts with the browser using `JavaScriptBridge`.
-- **ReactJS**: Frontend UI that communicates with Godot and exposes JavaScript functions like `window.userAddress` or soon checkNbOfTikets() and collectFLOPPY() . the front-end communicates wth AOS for leaderboard, chat functions
+- **ReactJS**: Frontend UI that communicates with Godot and exposes JavaScript functions like `window.userAddress` or soon checkNbOfTikets() and collectFLOPPY() . the front-end communicates with AOS for processes as leaderboard, chat functions
-- **Arweave**: Permanent decentralized storage using **arDrive** for game assets and user chat toen data.
+- **Arweave**: Permanent decentralized storage using **arDrive** for game assets.
 - **AOS**: Hyper-parallel computing platform to offload heavy computations across decentralized nodes.

 ### Architecture Overview